Dark clouds are hanging over Apple's business in China. Xiaoi Robot sued the IT giant eight years ago for

 Siri software was created in 2007year and was originally used in text chats.
 In 2010, Siri was acquired by Apple for $ 200 million and has since become a personal assistant through a partnership with Nuance.

-Over the years, starting in 2011,Apple has continually added Siri to its products and made it a core feature of the iPhone.
+For many years, starting in 2011,Apple has continually added Siri to its products and made it one of the core features of the iPhone.
 But in 2004, Shanghai Zhizhen applied for Chinese patent ZL200410053749.9 for Little i Robot, which was approved in 2009.
-According to the plaintiff, Apple is infringing on this patent.
+According to the plaintiff, Apple violates this patent.

 Court reaction